Point defect design in (Ba,Sr)TiO$_3$ -- an insight on agglomeration: Results

-Going from a perfect defect plane to the pristine material is also possible by the dilution of defects on the plane, see dashed lines in Fig.~\ref{fig:PD_u0}~(b).
 While a multi-domain structure forms for more than 25~\% coverage of compact agglomerates, more than 50~\% coverage is needed in a diluted plane.
-Thereby also the change of $T_C^{O-R}$ for small defect concentrations is larger in the former case.
+Thereby also the change of $T_C^{\text{O-R}}$ for small defect concentrations \rv{during heating} is larger in the former case.
 On the other hand, the cross-section of the diluted defect plane is larger for a given defect concentration.
-Once domain walls form, the whole system splits into 2 equidistant R71 stripes and $T_C^{O-R}$ decreases faster for intermediate defect strengths.
+Once domain walls form, the whole system splits into 2 equidistant R71 stripes and $T_C^{\text{O-R}}$ decreases faster for intermediate defect strengths.
 These changes of the interaction range with the dilution of the defects can be related to the dilution of the depolarization field: On the one hand, the depolarization field by separated defects only couples to the local environment.
 On the other hand, the fields of dense defects add up, which increases the interaction length and results in the formation of domains above a critical size and density of the agglomerate.
+Also large 3D agglomerates, e.g.\ $a=13$~u.c.\ with an active surface area of 338~u.c.\ (cf.\ Fig.~\ref{app:snapshot_ag_cc_c0}) induce rotations of the dipole in several unit cells and multi-domain structures, in this case for all three polarization directions.